I’m a big advocate of keeping it simple while camping, but if you’ve never gone before it’s still hard to know where to start out.

 - Breakfast potatoes (Potatoes O’Brian from Ore Ida come with peppers and onions pre-chopped and mixed in)

-- Literally anything else you may want to stuff in there, including sauces, seasoning, or other veggies.
+- Anything else you may want to stuff in there, including sauces, seasoning, or other veggies.

 Cook eggs, potatoes, meats, and veggies per instructions on the packaging before doling them out into each burrito.
 Put a piece of foil on the counter, then the tortilla on top of the foil.